 Pieter C. Kuiper (ARN) – Circularity in metals from automotive viewpoint

-Ir P.C.
+Ir.
+P.C.
 (Pieter) Kuiper has been active in vehicle recycling since 2006.
-Within ARN Auto Recycling Nederland B.V.
-He is responsible for the recycling figures and the post-shredder processing of car materials.
+Within ARN Auto Recycling Nederland B.V. he is responsible for the recycling figures and the post-shredder processing of car materials.
 Within the Groeifonds Program ‘Groeien met Groen Staal’ he is Lead of the ‘Recovery’ Theme, in which all research and development on recycling is combined.
-ARN Auto Recycling Netherlands B.V. is the non-profit organisation that organizes the Extended Producer Responsibility for all passenger and small commercial vehicles in the Netherlands.
+In his presentation he will share the challenges in industrial recycling to be solved for achieving a more circular economy.

 Kevin Rosssi (TU Delft) – Artificial Intelligence for metals circularity, from the atom to the planet